-Date Country Acquiror Acquiree Comments 2020 AU Real Estate CRM (to be acquired by REV) Commerce Australia (MyDesktop) Acquisition valued MyDesktop at \$14m, approximately 1.75x revenue.
+Date Country Acquiror Acquiree Comments 2020 AU Real Estate CRM (to be Commerce Australia Acquisition valued MyDesktop at \$14m, approximately 1.75x revenue. acquired by (MyDesktop) approminacely in on its chack

 Source: press releases and articles

 5. Conclusion

 CRM and PM software are business-critical proptech applications used by virtually all real estate agencies to manage activities and workflow related to sales, lettings and property management.
 The addressable market for these applications comprises real estate agency businesses, of which the majority are small, single-office operations, although the industry is increasingly dominated by larger franchise groups operating regionally or nationally in each market.
 In each market, around 10% of offices (belonging to major groups such as Century 21 or Harcourts) use in-house technology, basic spreadsheets or generic software for CRM and PM, leaving an addressable market for specialist commercial software of about 90% of offices.